Only available for Tizard UG students

 Method of assessment

-Show the capacity to draw critically on both published case studies, and their own experiences of intervention or evaluation strategies
+• Show the capacity to draw critically on both published, and their own, assessment, intervention or evaluation strategies

-Use information technology (word processing, email, internet, online learning resources) effectively to complete tasks
+• Use information technology (word processing, email, internet use, online learning resources) to effectively complete tasks

-Recognise issues relating to equality and diversity through the use of non-discriminatory language in written work and online contributions
+• Recognise issues relating to equality and diversity through the use of non-discriminatory language